LucasMazza42/LucasMazza42/README.md

 ## Introduction

 Hi!
-My name is Lucas, and I am currently a senior at Purdue University studying data science, statistics, and entrepreneurship.
+My name is Lucas, and I am a senior at Purdue University studying data science, statistics, and entrepreneurship.